ostash-group/BGCViz/docs/Input_files_options.md

 There are two uploads for the ARTS data.
 And only two files are provided the data will be included in the analysis.
 Firstly, download the ARTS results (all results).
 1. The first expected tsv file is knownhits.tsv (holding the hits to existing resisntance models) in the `<ARTS-results-dir>/tables/knownhits.tsv`
 2. The second input is duptable.tsv (holding the duplicated housekeeping genes data) in the  `<ARTS-results-dir>/tables/duptable.tsv`

+# GECCO
+We are expecting the default GECCO tsv output file.
+Please see the example in /example_data folder